 In the notes to our consolidated financial statements and in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our 2017 Annual Report on Form 10-K, we have disclosed those accounting policies that we consider to be significant in determining our results of operations and financial condition.
 For the Company's significant accounting policies affecting revenue from contracts with customers, see Note 3.
-Revenue, in the Company's unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q. There have been no other material changes to those policies that we consider to be significant since the filing of our 2017 Annual Report on Form 10-K. The accounting principles used in preparing our unaudited condensed consolidated financial statements statements conform in all material respects to GAAP.
+Revenues, within the notes to the unaudited condensed consolidated financial statements.

+There have been no other material changes to those policies that we consider to be significant since the filing of our 2017 Annual Report on Form 10-K. The accounting principles used in preparing our unaudited condensed consolidated financial statements conform in all material respects to GAAP.